ResearchObject/packaging_data_with_ro-crate/episodes/11-validating.md

 > ## Expanding the visualization
 >
-> Click on the cicles to expand or collapse the details of the graph's different nodes.
+> Click on the circles to expand or collapse the details of the graph's different nodes.
 {: .callout}

 ![Visualized in the JSON-LD Playground](../fig/jsonld-playground-visualized.png)